-The "All Unresolved Issues" chart and table show new and returning issues per project in the last seven days, as well as those that haven’t been resolved or ignored in the past.
+The "All Unresolved Issues" chart and table show new and returning issues per

 The "Issues Triaged" chart and table show how many new and returning issues were reviewed by your team each week.
 Reviewing an issue includes marking it as reviewed, resolving it, assigning it to another team, or deleting it.

 The "Age of Unresolved Issues" chart and table show how long ago the oldest seven unresolved issues were first created for the projects your team owns, sorted by their age.